tderrien/thomas.derrien/content/publication/derrien-annotation-2012/index.md

   from new sequencing technologies (RNA-Seq) to better exploit the advantages of the canine genetic system in tracking disease genes.
-Here, we review the catalog of canine protein-coding genes and the search for missing genes, and we propose rationales for an accurate identification of noncoding genes though next-generation sequencing.
+Here, we review the catalog of canine protein-coding genes and the search for missing genes, and we propose rationales for an accurate identification of noncoding genes though next-generation sequencing.'
 featured: false
 publication: '*Mammalian genome : official journal of the International Mammalian Genome Society*'
-tags:
+tags: ["compgen"]
-- '"Animals"'
-- '"Base Sequence"'
-- '"Chromosome Mapping"'
-- '"DNA"'
-- '"Dogs"'
-- '"Evolution"'
-- '"Genetic Variation"'
-- '"genetics"'
-- '"Genome"'
-- '"Molecular"'
-- '"Molecular Sequence Annotation"'
-- '"Polymorphism"'
-- '"Proteins"'
-- '"Sequence Analysis"'
-- '"Single Nucleotide"'
 doi: 10.1007/s00335-011-9372-0
 ---